5sansiva/Bank-Simulation/devlog.md

 10:37 PM 4/12/2025
 From last session, I haven't had any new thoughts besides adjusting more of the outputs and such and make sure it flows properly.
 This session, I plan to do more testing and ensure my code outputs and runs properly and such.
 Beyond that, I do not have major confusions about the project because it is about the interaction between three threads for the tellers and 50 threads for the customers.

+11:55 PM 4/12/2025
+This session, I didn't really do much, I just reviewed my logic and made minor corrections to the output logic.
+Next session, I plan on testing on the cs1 server.